 Kevin Durant – Golden State Warriors – 2016

-The Golden State Warriors may have fallen short of a title in their historic run in the 2015-16 season, but they ultimately won the next three seasons by acquiring Kevin Durant via free agency.
+The Golden State Warriors may have fallen short of a title in their historic run in the 2015-16 season after Cleveland’s famous 3-1 series comeback that is included in 5 NBA Finals upsets in history.
+But they ultimately won the next three seasons by acquiring Kevin Durant via free agency.
 The 2014 NBA MVP decided to join the 2015 NBA Champions to finally get his first title after failing to win in his nine-year run with the Oklahoma City Thunder.

 Durant and the Warriors became the literal super team by claiming the best record in the league for three straight seasons and reaching the NBA Finals simultaneously.
 However, they could only win two championships as injuries plagued them in 2019 and ultimately bowed to the Toronto Raptors.